thomasf-1/Video-Game-Sales-SQL-Data-Analysis/README.md

 **user_score** (User score according to Metacritic)

-In this project I'll use SQL to explore and analyze the data set.
+I'll use SQL in this project  to explore and analyze the data set.
 Concepts used will be JOINS, set theories such as INTERCEPT, common table expressions, and subqueries.